 FROM FRI.
 17th to MON.
-20th JUNE (Incl) Competitors will be arranged in blocks according to han-
+20th JUNE (Incl) Competitors will be arranged in blocks according to handicap.

 Guaranteed minimum of 4 games.
 Time limit of 3 hours.
-Entrance Fee 12/6d.
+Lunch and Tea is provided by the Club at moderate pri-Entrance Fee 12/6d. ces.